LouisDesdoigts/dLux/docs/usage.md

 optics = dl.LayeredOptics(wf_npixels, diameter, layers)
 ```

-Lets have a look at our optics object again to see how it has changed:
+Let's again look at our optics object to see how it has changed:

 ```python
 print(optics)